thin-edge/thin-edge.io/design/thin-edge-actors-design.md

 One should be able to build executables with IIoT specific features.

-* The `tedge_actors` crate defines only messages related to the runtime as `Spawn`, `Shutdown` or `Timeout`.
+* The `tedge_actors` crate defines only messages related to the runtime as `Spawn` or `Shutdown`.
 * IIoT related messages are defined in specific extensions as `tedge_telemetry` or `tedge_software_management`.
-* An extension must be provided for MQTT as well as another one for HTTP.
+* An extension must be provided so an actor can pub/sub messages over MQTT.
+* Similarly, an extension must be provided to let actors interact with HTTP end-points.
 * An extension must be provided to encapsulate the thin-edge MQTT API, with the definition of all the MQTT topics and message payloads.

 Robustness is key.
 * One actor panicking should not impact other actors or the runtime.
 * All errors must be handled in a non-crashing way.
-* Unrecoverable errors may cause the binary to shutdown eventually, but not unexpectedly.
+* Unrecoverable errors may cause the binary to shut down eventually, but not unexpectedly.
 * The framework must handle SIGTERM and signal a shutdown to all active actors.
 * Shutdown is signalled to all extensions, giving them a possibility to handle such case gracefully.
   Each actor do a shutdown its own way, ignoring pending messages or not, stopping to send messages or not.